 Get Genetic Testing for High Cholesterol Today!

 High cholesterol has the potential to cause serious health issues, which is why it’s important to receive treatment.
 At ClarityX, we are committed to helping people find a medication that effectively lowers cholesterol without causing adverse side effects.
-Through a simple DNA test, which can be conducted using blood, saliva or a cheek swab, we can analyze your genetic material and find variations that might affect your ability to break down certain drugs.
+Through a simple DNA test that can be used with saliva, we can analyze your genetic material and find variations that might affect your ability to break down certain drugs.
 Optimize your health by contacting us for a DNA test today!